Royal Tank Regiment: Cyclops

 During the First World War, sailors from HMS Cyclops were among the first crews to operate the newly developed landships, which later became known as tanks.
-To honor their contribution, C Squadron of B Battalion, Tank Corps, was designated Cyclops in 1917.
+To honour their contribution, C Squadron of B Battalion, Tank Corps, was designated Cyclops in 1917.
 The squadron played an active role in both world wars.

 During the Second World War, Cyclops participated in campaigns across multiple regions, including France, Egypt, Singapore, Iraq, Syria, Italy, Austria, and Germany.
 In the post-war years, the squadron was primarily stationed in Germany and the United Kingdom.
 However, in 1959, it was deployed to Libya as an armoured car squadron.
 In 1962, Cyclops transitioned into a parachute armoured squadron, utilizing the Hornet vehicle and Malkara anti-tank missiles to provide an anti-tank capability for 16 Parachute Brigade.

 Returning to tanks in 1965, the squadron became an essential component of the 2nd Royal Tank Regiment Battlegroup.
 Throughout the Cold War, it was frequently deployed on operations, including missions in Radfan, north of Aden in 1966, Cyprus in 1974, and multiple tours in Northern Ireland.
-Following the merger of the Second and Third Royal Tank Regiments in 1992, CYCLOPS remained part of the regimental ORBAT, though referred to as C Squadron, and was stationed in Fallingbostel, Germany.
+Following the merger of the Second and Third Royal Tank Regiments in 1992, Cyclops remained part of the regimental ORBAT, though referred to as C Squadron, and was stationed in Fallingbostel, Germany.
 It officially reclaimed the name Cyclops in 2001.

 The squadron later took part in operations in Bosnia and Kosovo and played a role in the 2003 invasion of Iraq.
 Further deployments followed, including missions to Afghanistan in 2010 and 2013.
 In August 2014, after the First and Second Royal Tank Regiments merged, it was confirmed that Cyclops would continue as one of the regiment’s sabre squadrons, operating the Challenger 2 Main Battle Tank.